eeberhard/aica-api/schemas/applications/README.md

 hardware interface as a node in the AICA interactive graph editor.
 If omitted, the name is taken directly from the YAML field (from the previous example, it would default to `robot_a`).

+### Position

+Optionally, the **position** field can be used to specify an X, Y location for rendering the hardware interface as a node in the AICA interactive graph editor.
+See also [Component Position](#position).

 ### Controllers

 Controllers are the interface between components in the application and hardware in the real world.
 They convert desired